anomius/NYUAD-2023_team_7/README.md

 When it comes to the quantum advantage of our solution against the many available AI solutions in the market, AqriCult can work on a bigger scale and in a greater detail which can be implemented in cases such as government planning or industrial-size plantations.

-AqriCult bases its predictions on market demand and predicted financial gains, soil quality, and environment factors, aiming revenue maximuzation and better use of the land, higher food satisfaction, and gaining ecological benefits.
+AqriCult bases its predictions on market demand and predicted financial gains, soil quality, and environment factors, aiming better use of the land, higher food satisfaction, and positive impact on the nature, while maximizing farmers' revenue.
 The market demand is evaluated using an ML model we have developed during the hackathon which makes predictions on the price of the crop which is chosen.

 ## Algorithm
 ### Parameters